MrFuzzyPants11/Microsoft-Rewards-AHK/Other Tools/README.md

 - Type any letter into search bar and press enter to get to the search page for proper mouse line up.
 - Hover mouse over search bar
 - Press
-  - F6 to activate script for desktop typing
+  - F6 to activate script for desktop typing (configurable hotkey)
-  - F5 to activate script for mobile typing
+  - F5 to activate script for mobile typing (configurable hotkey)